canjs/canjs/docs/can-guides/contribute/releasing-canjs.md

 ```

-## Updating Dependencies with Greenkeeper
+## Updating dependencies with Greenkeeper

 All CanJS repositories are set up with [Greenkeeper](https://greenkeeper.io/).
 Greenkeeper tracks dependencies and creates a branch for every new version coming in.
 This will trigger Travis CI to run the tests and if a dependency update breaks the tests or a breaking (major) version was released, it will create a pull request.